AI-Bassem/moviebot/README.md

+ReadMe
+octoai
+v0.1.0-beta
+Home
+DEVELOPER DASHBOARD
+My Developers
+PROJECT
+Metrics
+Configuration
+Appearance
+Owlbot AI
+BETA
+Versions
+Suggested Edits
+DOCUMENTATION
+Landing Page
+Guides
+Recipes
+API Reference
+Changelog
+Custom Pages
+Getting Started
+Welcome to the OctoAI compute service! 🐙
+Installation Links
+Hardware & Pricing
+CLI
+Running Inferences on OctoAI endpoints
+Use the Python Client for Templates
+Running custom models on OctoAI
+Build a custom endpoint from Python code with our CLI Create a custom endpoint from an existing container Pulling containers from a private registry
+Setting up secrets or environment variables for your custom endpoints
+Advanced: Build a Container from Scratch in Python
+LLM Q&A applications using LangChain and LlamaIndex Code walkthrough: Python wrapper for LangChain
+Setup steps for the Q&A app
+Code walkthrough: generic chat app
+Code walkthrough: Q&A on a custom PDF
+Jupyter notebook example
+Building a Moviebot Chat App
+Code walkthrough: csv file chat app
+Jupyter notebook example [DRAFT]
+How to Create an OctoAI API Token
+FAQs
+Core Concepts
+Cold Start
+Privacy and Security
+Service Regions
+Service Reliability
+Can my container learn which tier of hardware it's running on?
+Autoscaling down from multiple active replicas INSTALLATION
+CLI Releases

+Guides

+NEW CATEGORY

+Building a Moviebot Chat App
+Steps to build and run a sample Movie Bot app

 In this tutorial, we'll build a chat app that lets a user ask questions about [Rotten Tomatoes Top Movies Dataset](https://www.kaggle.com/datasets/thedevastator/rotten-tomatoes-top-movies-ratings-and-technical).

 # Preliminaries